AGE90/cookiecutter-data-science/{{ cookiecutter.project_slug }}/docs/project_structure.md

 │   ├── external           <- Data from third party sources.
 │   ├── interim            <- Intermediate data that has been transformed.
 │   ├── processed          <- The final, canonical data sets for modeling.
-│   └── raw                <- The original, immutable data dump.
+│   ├── raw                <- The original, immutable data dump.
+│   └── .dvc/              <- DVC meta-files for data tracking.
 ├── docs                   <- Project documentation.
+│   ├── index.md           <- Main index or README for the documentation.
+│   ├── project_structure.md    <- Project structure tree.
 │   ├── install.md         <- Detailed instructions to set up this project.
 │   ├── api.md             <- API documentation.
 │   ├── user_guide.md      <- User guide for the project.